MishaMykhalyuk/es-async/script.md

 Iterators are a special kind of behavior, a design pattern actually, where we step through an ordered set of values one at a time by calling next().

 The iterator interface (introduced in ECMAScript 2015) is a sequential data access protocol which enables the development of generic and composable data consumers and transformers.
 Their primary interface is a next() method which returns a { value, done } tuple, where done is a boolean indicating whether the end of the iterator has been reached, and value is the yielded value in the sequence.

+#Async iterator
+While many data sources encountered by the JavaScript programmer are synchronous (such as in-memory lists and other data structures), many others are not.
+For instance, any data source which requires I/O access will be typically represented using a event-based or streaming asynchronous API.
+Unfortunately, iterators cannot be used to represent such data sources.